icerpc/icerpc-csharp/README.md

 build.cmd doc
 ```

-Upon completion the documentation is placed under `doc\_site` directory.
+Upon completion the documentation is placed in the `doc\_site` directory.